movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   A read-only view may join a writable filesystem; a filesystem first opened read-only cannot gain writable views until all views have been unmounted.
   Remount updates and subvolume creation/property changes are unsupported.
-* Regular-file `truncate`/`ftruncate` support unchanged sizes and sparse growth on `NO_HOLES` filesystems.
+* Regular-file `truncate`/`ftruncate` support unchanged sizes and sparse growth.
   Growth converts supported inline data and COWs partial data sectors with zero tails before exposing the new size.
 It rejects NODATASUM, compressed/encoded overlap, and regular mappings beyond the old rounded EOF; preallocation remains zero-filled.
 Shrinking, unlink, rmdir, rename, and device-node creation are unsupported.